 When moving through a brisk vinyasa flow, be mindful of the types of assists you offer.
 If you know, you will have adequate time to assist, then go for it.
 Otherwise, it is better to withhold the adjustment rather than rush it.
 If a student consistently makes a mistake in a fast flow, you could workshop the problem area with them after class at a slower pace.

 Understand the Asana

 Balancing postures will require different support than restorative postures.
 Understand the goal of your assistance.
 Is it to explore the range of a student’s flexibility or provide stability?
 Know where energy is supposed to flow, and use your hands-on work to complement your student’s efforts.

 Even the most experienced teachers need to pay attention to students.
 Changes in breathing or facial expressions can indicate when an adjustment has been effective and when students have reached their edge.
 If you are mindful of your students’ nonverbal communication, you can avoid forcing them toward an injury.

-As you grow your practice and explore different styles and methods for assists, you will develop a system that works for you and your students.
+As you grow your practice and explore different styles and methods for assistance, you will develop a system that works for you and your students.
 Among the many styles to teach, power yoga for strength is more like an exercise class with a common objective shared by most students.

 © Copyright – Aura Wellness Center – Publications Division